plengauer/dafuq/README.md

 # TheFuck-AI

 This project adds the command "fuck" to your environment.
-Whenever a command in an interactive bash fails, the user can simply type "fuck".
+Whenever a command in an interactive bash fails, the user can simply run "fuck".
 This will both release their frustration, and trigger this package to try to fix the failed command!

 ```
 ubuntu@hostname:~$ apt-gt install java